All Episodes

 I was right.

-I didn't take sides in the Trayvon Martin George Zimmerman case, Cambridge police, Ferguson, Missouri, Baltimore.
+I didn't take sides in the Trayvon Martin, George Zimmerman case, Cambridge police, Ferguson, Missouri, Baltimore.

-You know, look at the four high-profile cases Obama was wrong in rushing to judgment, convicting people before we have any evidence presented.
+Obama was wrong in rushing to judgment, convicting people before we have any evidence presented.

-Hands up, don't shoot, never happen.
+Hands up, don't shoot, never happened.

-In the case of the Duke Lacrosse players, well, there were 88 professors, they signed their names to a paint advertisement in the school newspaper, making it sound like these guys are guilty.
+They signed their names to a paid advertisement in the school newspaper, making it sound like these guys are guilty.

 They were innocent.